samiemostafavi/edaf/README.md

 2. gNB host and SDR
 3. UE host and SDR

-All hosts need to be connected via a secondary out-of-band wired IP network that we call EDAF network.
+All hosts need to be connected via a secondary out-of-band wired IP network that we call it edaf-net.

 Also, their clocks must be synced by running Precision Time Protocol (PTP) clock synchronization.
 Therefore all hosts are supposed to be equipped with hardware timestamping capable network interface cards (NICs) which is required for PTP to sync the clocks.